Our goal is to share information and products that are truly helpful to renters.

 - Income: Having a steady, reliable income is important when you apply for a mortgage.
 Lenders like to see regular income deposits into your bank account going back at least 2 years along with job stability.
 They also like to see that you have a financial cushion in your bank account.
 So, if you are paying off some of that debt don’t drain your cash reserves doing it.

-- Know what you can afford: The fun part about this entire process is window shopping for homes and dreaming.
-There are plenty of online sites such as Zillow you can use to take a look around and see what’s out there.
-This is the time for you to figure out what neighborhoods, house sizes, etc. you will be able to afford.
+- Know what you can afford: There are plenty of online sites such as Zillow you can use to take a look around and see what’s out there.
+This is the time for you to figure out what neighborhoods, house size, yard size, etc that will all affect house prices and what you can afford.
 Don’t apply for houses that you most likely won’t be able to afford the mortgage, property taxes (if applicable) or the down payment.

 How does an online mortgage work?